Horace Grant Net Worth 2024

 Fact Sheet

-• Horace Grant's nationality is American
+• Horace Grant is American

 • Horace Grant works as a(n) Professional Basketball Player (Retired)

-• Horace Grant is 59 years old
+• How old is Horace Grant?
+Horace Grant is 59 years old

-• Horace Grant has 5 child/children
+• Horace Grant is a proud parent of 5 kids

 FAQ